pulumi/docs/content/brand/virtual-background.md

     - name: Bring The Cheer
       image: /images/virtual-backgrounds/bring-the-cheer-pulumipus.jpg
       description: |
-        We might be biased but Pike’s Place Market in Seattle is one of the most elegant and cheerful places to be spending your Christmas season.
+        We might be biased but Pike’s Place Market in Seattle is one of the most elegant and cheerful places to be spending the winter season.
 You’re sure to brighten up the spirits of everyone on the call when you arrive with this background.

     - name: To The Moon
       image: /images/virtual-backgrounds/to-the-moon-pulumipus.jpg